SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

      > In the reference example, the [*/db/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/db/i18n/i18n_de.properties) file with the German texts are available, too.
 You can take them over accordingly.

-### Enhance the Service Model by the Remote Service
+### Enhance the Service Model With the Remote Service

 1. To extend the SAP Cloud Application Programming Model service model by remote entities, open the file [*/srv/poetrySlamManagerService.cds*](../../../tree/main-multi-tenant/srv/poetrySlamManagerService.cds) with the service models.